 5. Babolat SFX3

 For wide foot tennis players, Babolat is largely seen as a bad company to shop with.
-Most of their performance shoes are a little narrow in the front of the shoe, but they do have an alternative.
+Most of their performance shoes are a little narrow in the front shoe, but they do have an alternative.
 The SFX3 caters to people with wider feet, offering them an opportunity to feel comfortable with the shoes every time they step on the court.

 The rest of the shoe is very comfortable, but maybe not the most durable one out there.
 It has a good cushioning system that a lot of older players will enjoy, and like all the shoes, it uses that Michelin rubber for the outside.